ayushsachdeva1/Instance_Level_Image_Retrieval_Benchmarking/README.md

 - SuperGlue
 - Reranking Transformer

-We will be finetuneing these models and evaluating them on the Amur Dataset (https://arxiv.org/pdf/1906.05586.pdf).
+We will be finetuneing these models and evaluating them on the [Amur Dataset](https://arxiv.org/pdf/1906.05586.pdf).
 This dataset contains over 3000 images of 92 individual tigers.
-This dataset has been chosen as it allows for easy comparison of results with the leaderboard of an ICCV Workshop on the dataset (https://cvwc2019.github.io/index.html#body-home).
+This dataset has been chosen as it allows for easy comparison of results with the leaderboard of an ICCV Workshop on the [dataset](https://cvwc2019.github.io/index.html#body-home).

 ## Additions/Changes to Models
 For fair comparison, we have at least one variant of the models where we have not made any changes to the core architecture of the model, except what is required to finetune/run inference on the amur dataset.